Stoddard Peak Hiking Guide: Map, Directions, & Fun Facts

 I visited on a Wednesday, and had the peak to myself.
 Overall, it’s a great hike, especially for those who want to start bagging peaks, but aren’t ready to take on the big boys like Mt Baldy or Mt Wilson.

-Head back down the way you came, and don’t forget to check out Stoddard Falls when you get to the bottom!
+Head back down the way you came, and don’t forget to check out the falls when you get back down.

 READ MORE: 11 BEST HIKES IN SOCAL: FALLS, RUINS, & PEAKS